tclssg/tclssg/README.md

 * `init [--templates]` — сreate a new website project from the default project skeleton.

 > The option `--templates` will make `init` copy the template files from the project skeleton into a subdirectory named `templates` in `inputDir`.
-You should only use it if you intend to customize your page's layout (HTML code); it is not necessary if you only intend to customize the websites' look using CSS (e.g., Bootstrap themes).
+You should only use it if you intend to customize your page's layout (HTML code); it is not necessary if you only intend to customize the websites' look using CSS (including Bootstrap themes).

 >By default your project will directly use the page template of the project skeleton.
 Not keeping a separate copy of the template is a good idea because it means you won't have to update it manually when a new version of Tclssg introduces changes to templating (which at this point in development it may).